-• If coolant is not available, use distilled water or soft tap water instead.
+If coolant is not available, use distilled water or soft tap water instead.
 Do not use hard water or salt water since it is harmful to the engine.

-- If water has been used instead of coolant, replace it with coolant as soon as possible, otherwise the engine may not be sufficiently cooled and the cooling system will not be protected against frost and corrosion. - If water has been added to the coolant, have a Yamaha dealer check the antifreeze content of the coolant as soon as possible, otherwise the effectiveness of the coolant will be reduced. - 13.
+- If water has been used instead of coolant, replace it with coolant as soon as possible, otherwise the cooling system will not be protected against frost and corrosion. - If water has been added to the coolant, have a Yamaha dealer check the antifreeze content of the coolant as soon as possible, otherwise the effectiveness of the coolant will be reduced. - 12.
 Install the coolant reservoir cap. - Install the radiator cap, radiator cap retainer and radiator cap retaining bolt.

-- 1. Radiator cap retaining bolt - 2.
-Radiator cap - 3.
-Radiator cap retainer - 15.
-Start the engine, let it idle for several minutes, and then turn it off. - 16.
+- 1. Radiator cap retaining bolt

+- 2. Radiator cap

+- 3. Radiator cap retainer

+- 14. Start the engine, let it idle for several minutes, and then turn it off. - 15.
 Remove the radiator cap to check the coolant level in the radiator.
-If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap, radiator cap retainer and radiator cap retaining bolt. - 17.
-Check the coolant level in the reservoir.
-If necessary, remove the coolant reservoir cap, add coolant to the maximum level mark, and then install the cap.

-- 18. Start the engine, and then check the vehicle for coolant leakage.
-If coolant is leaking, have a Yamaha dealer check the cooling system. - 19.
-Install the panel.
+If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap, radiator cap retainer and radiator cap retaining bolt. - Check the coolant level in the reservoir.
+If necessary, remove the coolant reservoir cap, add coolant to the maximum level mark, and then install the cap. - 17.
+Start the engine, and then check the vehicle for coolant leakage.
+If coolant is leaking, have a Yamaha dealer check the cooling system.